microbiomedata/docs/content/home/src/tutorials/run_workflows.md

     <details><summary>Answer</summary>

-    The organism called by GTDBTK for the highest quality bin is *Bacillus marinus.*
+    The organism called by GTDBTK for the highest quality bin is *Bacillus marinus*.
     </details>